1. Education

 Name:

-Ornitholestes (Greek for "bird robber"); pronounced or-nith-oh-LEST-eez
+Ornitholestes (Greek for "bird robber"); pronounced OR-nith-oh-LEST-eez

 Habitat: